A celebration of literature will take place inside Nadi Al Quoz.

 Literaturhaus at Nadi sets out to reinvent and revive the 19th-century salon, where contemporary questions were debated alongside an array of literary, artistic and cultural initiatives, inspiring audiences with new perspectives.
 At Literaturhaus at Nadi, international and regional authors, poets, critics, curators, publishers, translators, and musicians will gather to share their ideas through readings, discussions and performances.
 The programme will cover all aspects of contemporary culture and become a forum to spark thoughtful exchange.

 Events are held at 4pm every Saturday (through timings may change depending on events around the Avenue).
-Literaturhaus at Nadi events are free of charge and open to the public however spaces are limited so booking at firstname.lastname@example.org is recommended.
+Literaturhaus at Nadi events are free of charge and open to the public.
+However, spaces may be limited so booking at email@example.com is recommended.

 Schedule for December 2017:

 Talk: Contemporary Art and Digital Culture | Melissa Gronlund